Abobos/Charge-Data-Service/README.md

 #### Test

 There are two major tests.
 One unit tests testing the task service `task.service.spec.ts` that pulls data from Open MAP API and one integration test `graphql.spec.ts` that test the graphql endpoint.
 Run the command below for test

+- Replace database_url in .env with your corresponding valid database url if you have not done so.

 ```
 yarn test